 The Board considers the mix of skills and the diversity of Board members when assessing the composition of the Board.
 The Board assesses existing and potential Directors' skills to ensure they have appropriate capabilities, experiences, skills and ability to add value to the Company's business as a whole.
 The composition of the Board is also assessed having regard to the Company's Diversity Policy, which is designed to promote and achieve diversity at all levels of Buru Energy's business, including the Board.
-A detailed skills matrix of the Board for a company of Buru Energy's size and nature is not considered necessary.
+Whilst the Company has prepared a detailed skills matrix of the Board, it does not consider its disclosure is necessary for a company of Buru Energy's size and nature.
 The Board assesses the independence of each Director annually in light of the interests declared by them.
 Directors will be considered independent if they meet the definition of an 'Independent Director' in accordance with the ASX Corporate Governance Council Corporate Governance Principles and Recommendations.

-Below is a table setting out the date each Director was appointed and their status as non-executive, executive or independent Directors
+Below is a table setting out the date each Director was appointed and their status as non-executive or independent Directors.